 - Execute research using critical judgement in the selection of methodological approaches, research techniques and tools.

-- Effectively communicate financial issues and solutions, both orally and written, to diverse audiences.
+- Effectively communicate financial issues and solutions, both orally and in writing, to diverse audiences.

-- Critically examine the operation, function of international financial markets and institutions, and assess the significance of contemporary and innovative developments in finance.
+- Critically examine the operation and function of international financial markets and institutions, and assess the significance of contemporary and innovative developments in finance.

 - Evidence a critical understanding of financial risk and associated risk management strategies, including the appropriate application and limitations of portfolios and derivative instruments to manage risk exposure.